nickma82/eastron_setuptool/README.md

 Minimalistic setuptool for the Eastron sdm120 wattmeter.
 Its primary usecase is the setup of the ID and the baudrate.

+Note that this tool is more minimalistic than [gianfrdp/SDM120C](https://github.com/gianfrdp/SDM120C) and just supports changing the modbus setup values.

 ## PreRequirements
 * python3, python3-minimalmodbus